zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Your sword has no blade.
 It has only your intention.
 When that goes astray you have no weapon.

+##### Carl Jung

+- Everyone carries a shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.

 ##### Carl Sagan